WEBSITE PRIVACY NOTICE

 We are notified as a Data Controller with the Office of the Information Commissioner ICO) under registration number Z8278640 and we are the data controller of any personal data that you provide to us.

-This website privacy notice explains how we collect and use personal information about you.
-Separate versions of Privacy Notices are issued to our Applicants, Customers, Staff and Committee Members.
+This online form privacy notice explains how we collect and use personal information about you.
+Separate versions of Privacy Notices are issued to our Tenants, Customers, Staff and Committee Members.

-When you visit our website, we may collect personal information about you if you:
+When you complete an online form, we may collect personal information about you:

 We may use this personal information to: